 Outlook for HHA salary in New Mexico

-Indeed there is a high country-wide demand for Home Health Aides and in New Mexico with bls.gov forecasting a 41% growth in new jobs nationwide and 40% in the state of New Mexico through the year 2026.
+There is a high state-wide demand for Home Health Aides in New Mexico with bls.gov forecasting a 40% increase in the state of New Mexico through the year 2026.
 The following is a much deeper break down of HHA salary in New Mexico by area in New Mexico.
+The growth of the career will be felt most in cities like Las Cruces, Albuquerque, Rio Rancho, Santa Fe, Farmington and Roswell.

 |Albuquerque, NM MSA||Hourly||$8.92||$11.22||$17.70|